Britney Spears’s legal fight to take back control over her personal and financial affairs has put a spotlight on the issue of guardianship.

 She could face objections at every stage from attorneys representing her father and others involved in her care.
 (Spears has indicated her unwillingness to submit to a mental evaluation or test in her effort to end the conservatorship.)

-If you have questions about what type of guardianship may be right for your family member, or if you are currently under guardianship and are looking to gain control of your affairs, talk to your elder law attorney today.
+If you’re looking for a guardianship lawyer because you have questions about what type of guardianship may be right for your family member, or if you are currently under guardianship and are looking to gain control of your affairs, talk to your elder law attorney today.

 For more on guardianship and conservatorship posts, click here.